marcoparello/CTF-Writeups/SANS-Holiday-Hack-2023/Christmas-Island/Snowball-Fight.md

 Challenge Description: Visit Christmas Island and talk to Morcel Nougat about this great new game.
 Team up with another player and show Morcel how to win against Santa!

-Location : Christmas Island - Frosty's Beach
+Location: Christmas Island - Frosty's Beach

-Difficulty : 2 out of 5 trees
+Difficulty: 2 out of 5 trees